Kanga-Who/home-assistant/Supervised Install on Debian.md

 I welcome feedback on this guide, please feel free to tag me or PM if you have suggestions on how to make improvements.

-Thank you to contributors, [nickrout](https://community.home-assistant.io/u/nickrout/), [finity](https://community.home-assistant.io/u/finity) and [flamingm0e](https://community.home-assistant.io/u/flamingm0e)
+Thank you to [nickrout](https://community.home-assistant.io/u/nickrout/) for testing, feedback and edits to help improve this guide.